 Such figures are typical.
-In 2012 Senator Chuck Grassley had informed his colleagues that the Inspector General had conducted a review of 22 agencies funded under VAWA between 1998 and 2010.
-Precisely one was fully compliant with federal regulations.2 Out of 13 agencies audited in 20193 only two were declared “generally compliant.”
-One was declared “to be in material noncompliance in all the areas we tested.”4 Another had “significant problems with the integrity and reliability of the documentation provided to support costs, as well as program accomplishments,” materials “that appeared to be created or altered in response to our requests” and “significant deficiencies related to the integrity and reliability of the payroll records.”5 The other nine were in need of significant improvement.
+In 2012 Senator Chuck Grassley informed his colleagues that the Inspector General had conducted a review of 22 agencies funded under VAWA between 1998 and 2010.
+Precisely one was fully compliant with federal regulations.
+Out of 13 agencies audited in 20193 only two were declared “generally compliant.”
+But one was declared “to be in material noncompliance in all the areas we tested.”
+And one had “significant problems with the integrity and reliability of the documentation provided to support costs, as well as program accomplishments,” materials “that appeared to be created or altered in response to our requests” and “significant deficiencies related to the integrity and reliability of the payroll records.”
+The other nine were in need of significant improvement.
 Defects, however, tended to be summarized using the most complimentary tones the facts allowed for.
 This raises the question of whether auditors are committed to the strict oversight needed to avoid wasting taxpayers’ money or inclined to give as freer a rein.

 Now, two years after VAWA lapsed, action is being taken—to pass a new version of the law radically expanding those eligible to obtain benefits under it.
 Nothing is being done to assure money dispersed under it will be properly used.